zaoqi/kindlelauncher/src/com/mobileread/ixtab/kindlelauncher/resources/aloop/README-dev.txt

 For instance, function one_level() generates simple labels suitable for a flat (non-nested) menu.
 Processing function two_level() is more advanced and produces labels suitable for a two-level (nested) menu.
+However KUAL 1 can't display nested menus and flattens the two levels.
+See also section Json Menu Structure.
 Before exiting, loop() checks to see if at least one valid menu item is found.
 If not, loop() installs a test applet and emits its menu item.
 So the GUI can safely assume that there is at least one item to display and that the